vaeng/microrechner/README.md

     end process;
     end EXAMPLE;
     '''

-- Simulation step
+Simulation step
-  1. Event on B (first delta cycle), future value of 1.1.
-Y receives the current value of A (no change) 1.2 X receives the current value of B ( new value) 1.3 Z receives the current value of X (no change) 1.4 signal update
+  + Event on B (first delta cycle), future value of
+    - Y receives the current value of A (no change)
+    - X receives the current value of B ( new value)
+    - Z receives the current value of X (no change)
+    - signal update
-  2. Event on X (second delta cycle), future value of 2.1.
-Y receives the current value of A (no change) 2.2.
-X receives the current value of B (no change) 2.3.
-Z receives the current value of X (new value) 2.4. signal update
+  + Event on X (second delta cycle), future value of
+    - Y receives the current value of A (no change)
+    - X receives the current value of B (no change)
+    - Z receives the current value of X (new value)
+    - signal update

-  3.No future events on A, B, X
+  + No future events on A, B, X